Recime/recime-cli/README.md

-config:set  Sets a new or existing config var create      Scaffolds the bot from an interactive prompt deploy      Deploys the bot to Recime cloud init        Initializes your Recime account install     Installs the dependencies run         Runs the bot locally
+config:set  Sets a new or existing config var create      Scaffolds the bot from an interactive prompt deploy      Deploys the bot to Recime cloud login       Logs into your Recime account install     Installs the dependencies run         Runs the bot locally
 ```